-He once wrote a song called “Windpower,” and while that makes a wind turbine a fairly obvious piece of subject matter for him, the turbine has a deeper connection for us, even if he doesn’t remember it.
+He once wrote a song called “Windpower,” and while that makes a wind turbine a fairly obvious piece of subject matter for him, the turbine has a deeper connection for us from earlier in our friendship.
 I’ve loved their shape for years, even before I ever met him.

 In 2006, he went on a tour across America, his first in many years, performing his music to old fans and new.
+I went along as his tour manager.
 As we crossed the nation, we ran across a few wind farms, and pointed them out to each other, each geeking out their own way at the giant machines, spinning like happy daisies in rows in the distance.
 It sounds silly, but it’s a happy memory for me of our friendship, and a shared feeling about something in the world that ordinarily doesn’t perhaps invoke fondness on an aesthetic level.

 It’s the smallest thing I have ever tried to saw into being, and I think I did well.
 The turbine is maybe an inch high.
 And the hollow form was fun!
 It’s light and was a great soldering exercise, using my new soldering station.